fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/manage-phone-numbers-landing-page.md

 ## Assigning telephone numbers to users

-Once numbers are acquired and available in your tenant, they can be managed in the following interfaces:
+Once numbers are acquired and available in your tenant, regardless of PSTN connectivity solution, they can be managed in the following interfaces:

 - Teams admin center (TAC)
 - Teams PowerShell